whetstoneresearch/doppler-sdk-alpha/examples/README.md

 }
 ```

-### Gas Estimation
+### Gas & Overrides
 The SDK automatically simulates transactions before executing.
+- For factory `create()` transactions, the SDK uses a default gas limit of 13,500,000.
+You can override via the `gas` field on `CreateStaticAuctionParams`/`CreateDynamicAuctionParams`.
+- For other writes (e.g., token `approve`/`release`), you can pass an optional `{ gas }` to the method.

 You can also manually estimate gas:

 ```typescript
 const gasEstimate = await publicClient.estimateGas({